arawndinog/inception-tensorflow/README.md

 # inception-tensorflow
-Yet another implementation of Inception with TensorFlow
+Yet another implementation of Inception with TensorFlow.

+This work is initially for HKU COMP7404 2020 Group E Project.